terraref/documentation/accessing-betydb-with-arcmap.md

 > _note for PuTTY  Users:_  you can configure Putty to remember these settings.
 In the navigation tree on the left-hand side, click Connection > SSH > Tunnels.
 Enter '5432' under Source port and 'localhost:5432' in the Destination field.
 Then click  session and save this configuration for future use.

-The remainder of the guide will discuss accessing BETYdb using ArcMap but the instructions for setting up a SSH tunnel will also work psql, pgAdmin3, QGIS, and other clients.
+The next section of the guide will discuss accessing BETYdb using ArcMap, querying plots and joining these to the traits and experiments tables.
+The instructions for setting up a SSH tunnel will also work psql, pgAdmin3, QGIS, and other clients.
+Instructions for connecting via QGIS and ArcGIS Pro are provided below.

+## Using ArcMAP

 ### Add BETYdb Layer or Table to ArcMap